-- (a) Expansion of the enterprise
+- Expansion of the enterprise

 - (b) Mergers and acquisitions,

-- (c) Retirement, death, resignation and terminations,
+- Retirement, death, resignation and terminations, (c)

 - (d) Change in style of leadership

-- (e) Improvement in productivity
+- Improvement in productivity (e)

 The above factors dominate the quality and quantity of the human resources.
 The various skills required to perform the jobs will enable the forecasting of human resource requirement for the organization.
 Determining the skills needs and fulfilling them is vital aspect of human resource planning.
 The demand for human resources is forecasted by using some statistical and work study methods and managers opinions regarding the manpower requirements for their respective departments.
 This is how the forecasting of demand for quality and quantity of human resources for the whole organization is made.